Tutor: Understanding clauses will help you avoid run-on sentences in your writing.

 We can fix the sentence by adding the appropriate punctuation and a conjunction.

-We will look at some different options for punctuation later.
+We will look at some different options for punctuation in Punctuating Sentences.

-On the next 10 screens, decide if each group of words is a run-on sentence or a correct sentence.
+On the next 10 slides, decide if each group of words is a run-on sentence or a correct sentence.

 Tim is tired of walking everywhere he would like to buy a car.